An ill-timed timeout costs Virginia Tech a TD and a win against No. 25 Liberty

 A special teams gaffe stretched the Hokies’ deficit to 28-20 early in the fourth quarter when Tayvion Robinson, a sophomore punt returner, called for a fair catch but had the ball bounce off his hands.
 Benjamin Alexander recovered for the Flames at the Virginia Tech 5.

-One play later, Willis threw a touchdown pass to Johnny Huntley along the left side of the end zone with 10:29 to play in the Flames’ second win against an ACC opponent this season.
-They also beat Syracuse, 38-21, Oct.
-17 on the road and are 7-0 for the first time.
+One play later, Willis threw a touchdown pass to Johnny Huntley along the left side of the end zone with 10:29 to play.

 Virginia Tech knotted the score on its next drive courtesy of Hooker’s nine-yard pass to wide receiver Kaleb Smith on fourth and three with 5:46 left in the fourth quarter.
+Hooker connected on a pass to Raheem Blackshear for the two-point conversion.

 “I thought Hendon played really well,” Fuente said.
 “Gave us a chance on the [final] drive down there to go tie it up, threw the ball pretty and made some plays with his feet.
 He played at a pretty high level.”

-The only points in the third quarter came after Liberty marched 95 yards on 11 plays capped by Willis’s 19-yard scoring run with 6:26 to play to reclaim the lead, 21-20.
+The only points in the third quarter came after Liberty marched 95 yards on 11 plays.
+Willis scored on a 19-yard run with 6:26 left in the quarter to reclaim the lead at 21-20.
 So efficient was the possession that Liberty faced third down only once, with Willis moving the chains on a 10-yard run.

-A double dose of misfortune befell Virginia Tech in the opening minutes, starting with cornerback Brion Murray getting caught out of position on a double move from Yarbrough for a 32-yard touchdown that began the scoring.
+A double dose of misfortune befell Virginia Tech in the opening minutes, starting with cornerback Brion Murray getting caught out of position on a double move from Yarbrough for a 32-yard touchdown reception that began the scoring.

 On the ensuing kickoff, Herbert returned the ball 12 yards to the 23 before leaving the game for good with a hamstring strain that, according to Fuente, had been bothersome for some time.
 Herbert entered seventh in the country in kickoff return average (31.8) and third among players with at least 10 attempts.